 It helps to have a fundamental understanding of computer science to teach this course.
 However, due to the broad and multidisciplinary nature of the course, teachers do not need to have prior computer science experience.

-Teachers of all backgrounds can prepare to teach AP CSP by participating in professional development specific to AP Computer Science Principles.
+Teachers of all backgrounds can prepare to teach AP CSP by participating in professional learning specific to AP Computer Science Principles.

 Note that states determine their own requirements for teacher certification and endorsement.
 Teachers need to check out their state-specific computer science teacher certification requirements.

-Beyond professional development opportunities, teachers can explore essential course resources endorsed by the College Board, including lesson plans, scoring guidelines, and notes.
-Additional classroom resources, some of which may not be endorsed by the College Board, appear on the AP CSP Classroom Resources page.
+Beyond professional learning opportunities, teachers can explore essential course resources endorsed by College Board, including lesson plans, scoring guidelines, and notes.
+Additional classroom resources, some of which may not be endorsed by College Board, appear on the AP CSP Classroom Resources page.
 These include curriculum samples, programming tools, free online courses, and more.